poepoe3060/ToDo_App_Flask_Mongodb/README.md

 # Simple_ToDo_App
-My practice project by using python Flask, MongoDB.
+My practice project by using Flask and MongoDB.